 The multidisciplinary programme is organised in a sequential path of thematic instruction in planning, project development and management of wind farm projects.
 Different aspects of these subjects are introduced at the beginning of the programme.
 As the programme is thematic you often study several aspects of wind power project development and management at the same time.

-Semester 1 The autumn semester starts with the course Wind Power Development and Management that provides the basic knowledge and skills in the field.
-This is followed by the courses Wind Resource Assessment, Planning for Wind Energy and Wind Turbine Technology where knowledge of the meteorological, planning and permission prerequisites of wind power projects as well as the mechanics of the wind turbines is provided.
+Semester 1 The autumn semester starts with a course in Wind Power Development and Management that provides the basic knowledge and skills in the field.
+This is followed by the courses Wind Resource Assessment, Planning for Wind Energy and Wind Turbine Technology, providing in depth knowledge in meteorology, planning and permitting wind resource assessment, environmental impact analysis (EIA), turbine technology and stakeholder management.

 Semester 2 In the spring semester, you will learn about the integration of wind power in the electrical grid.
 After, the knowledge gathered in the previous courses will be applied in a project by conducting a feasibility study.
 The semester concludes with the courses Scientific Methods in Wind Power Project Management and Trends in the Wind Industry which will give you the tools for scientific research and the knowledge on the current state of the art and challenges in the wind industry.

 Semester 3 The beginning of year two includes in depth courses such as Wind Project Management and Financing and Construction, Operation and Maintenance of Wind Farms.
 In the second half of the semester you are able to choose one of five elective courses.
 They include Specialisation in Wind Power Project Management, Specialisation in Planning for Wind Energy, Specialisation in Wind Resource Assessment (requires a background in physics, mechanics or meteorology), Specialisation in Wind Energy Technology (requires a B.Sc. in Engineering) and Specialisation in MCDA of Wind Power Development.